randeepsp/amazon-ecs-java-microservices/1_ECS_Java_Spring_PetClinic/readme.md

+Randeep checking if jenkins builds and scp's the file

 ## Deploying in containers

 In this example we take our java application and put it into a container for deployment on EC2 Container Service.